keilertson/keilertson.github.io/_pages/teaching.md

 author_profile: true
 ---

-##  Mixed Models,  2020 (STAA 554).
+##  Generalized Linear Models for Researchers,  2024 (STAR 531).
 #### Colorado State University

+Topics in generalized linear models for graduate students in other disciplines.
+Online and face to face instruction.

+##  Generalized Linear Models,  2024 (STAA 552).
+#### Colorado State University

+Topics in generalized linear models for students in the Master's in Applied Statistics program.
+Online and face to face instruction.

+##  Mixed Models,  2020 - 2025 (STAA 554).
+#### Colorado State University

-Topics in linear and generalized linear mixed models for students in the masters in applied statistics program.
+Topics in linear and generalized linear mixed models for students in the Master's in Applied Statistics program.
-Online instruction only (due to COVID-19).
+Online and face to face instruction.

 ##  Design and Data Analysis for Researchers II,  2019 (STAT 512).
 #### Colorado State University